To prevent the most common causes of paper clutter, try these 6 tips to reduce the amount of paper clutter.

 Keep documents organized and away from your tabletops with the help of this hanging wall mount for incoming mail and papers.
 If you have a lot of tabletop space, you can try something like this.

-Now if you are ready to tackle your paper piles, check out my simple Five Step-by-Step Guide to get your papers tamed.
+Now if you are ready to tackle your paper piles, check out the simple Five Step-by-Step Tips to get your papers tamed.
 There is something about having a simple guide to follow that makes all the difference.

 The hardest part for people is often times not knowing where to begin.
 With this guide it’s like you have a buddy right there with you guiding you through the paper piles!